jbcurtin/jbcurtin.io/content/smallsat-design-one.en.md

 Command accepts uplink commands sent from an authenticated ground station.
 Data Handling prepares data for download to a ground station.
 Security & Verification provides a security framework onboard the satellite to make sure agents and actors are properly authenticated and authorized.

 CS controls the actions of CubeSat 3U.
-Having direct interaction between all functioning components within the vehicle.
+Having direct interaction between all functioning components within the space craft.
 Capable of receiving uplink commands from a ground station.
 When a command is recieved, it is first verified to make sure the command came from an authorized ground station.
 When accepted, CSM then proceeds to decide what kind of command was sent.

 * Security & Verification
 * Attitude & Articulation Determination and Control SubSystem ( ADCS )